 You should not change your immunosuppression medications unless you are told to do so by your provider.

 Can I get a COVID-19 vaccine if I have had an organ transplant?

-You can get vaccinated.
-It’s possible that a COVID-19 vaccination may be less effective for you.
-It may be best to wait to get vaccinated at least 3 months after your transplant, if possible, to improve the immune response to the vaccine you receive (when you are on less immune suppression).
+Yes, you can and should get vaccinated.
+Even though it’s possible that a COVID-19 vaccine may be less effective for you, vaccination is still recommended.
+There is still a significant potential benefit in preventing severe infection and hospitalization from COVID-19 infection.
 There is no preference for a specific COVID-19 vaccine if you are a transplant patient.
-Your transplant provider will tell you if you need transplant labs after vaccination.
+It may be best to wait to get vaccinated at least 3 months after your transplant to improve the immune response to the vaccine you receive.
+Your transplant provider can help determine the best time to get vaccinated and can tell you if you need transplant labs after vaccination.

 If I’ve had a solid organ transplant, can I stop wearing a mask if I’ve been vaccinated?

-- Not gather with family/friends who do not live in your household, unmasked and less than 6 feet apart, despite their vaccination status.
+- Not gather with family/friends who do not live in your household, unmasked and less than 6 feet apart, regardless of their vaccination status.
 Vaccinated individuals might be able to spread the virus to others.